Eparchy of Banat

-The Eparchy of Banat (Банатска епархија) is an ecclesiastical territory or eparchy of the Serbian Orthodox Church in the Banat region, Serbia.
-It is mostly situated in the autonomous province of Vojvodina, while the eparchy also includes a small south-western part of Banat that belongs to the City of Belgrade as well as village of Ostrovo that belongs to the city of Požarevac.
+The Eparchy of Banat (Банатска епархија) is an eparchy (diocese) of the Serbian Orthodox Church in the Banat region, Serbia.
+It is mostly situated in eastern parts of the autonomous province of Vojvodina, while the eparchy also includes a small south-western part of Banat that belongs to the City of Belgrade as well as village of Ostrovo that belongs to the city of Požarevac.
 The seat of the eparchy is in Vršac.

 History

+During the Middle Ages, entire territory of modern Serbian Banat belonged to the Kingdom of Hungary, that had ambivalent attitudes towards the presence of Eastern Orthodox Christianity in its southern and eastern regions, depending on relations with the Byzantine Empire, and medieval Serbia.
+By the end of the 15th century, Serbian presence in those regions was significantly enlarged by continuous migrations that were caused by Ottoman invasion of Serbian lands.

 The Serbian Orthodox Eparchy of Vršac was one of several eparchies created on the territory of Banat during the 16th century under the jurisdiction of the Serbian Patriarchate of Peć.
-By the time of the accession of Serbian patriarch Makarije I (1557), much of the Banat region was already conquered by the Turks, who took over Temeswar in 1552.
-The region was organized as a Turkish eyalet (province) named the Eyalet of Temeşvar.
+By the time of the accession of Serbian patriarch Makarije I (1557), much of the Banat region was already conquered by the Turks, who took over Temeswar in 1552.The region was organized as a Turkish eyalet (province) named the Eyalet of Temeşvar.

-During Turkish rule in the 16th and 17th centuries, Banat was mainly populated by Serbs (also called Rascians) in the west and Vlachs (Romanians) in the east.
-In some historical sources it was referred to as Rascia and in others as Wallachia.
+During the Ottoman rule in the 16th and 17th centuries, Banat was mainly populated by Serbs (also called Rascians) in the west and Vlachs (Romanians) in the east.
+In some historical sources the entire region was thus referred to as Rascia, and in others as Wallachia.
 Both Serbs and Romanians in Banat were Orthodox Christians.
-In some parts of Banat, Serbs were so numerous that the entire region was sometimes called "Rascia" ("the land of the Serbs", 1577).

 At the beginning of the Austro-Turkish War (1593–1606), in the spring of 1594, Serbs in Banat started an uprising against Turkish rule.
 The local Romanians also participated in this uprising.
 Rebels took Vršac and various other towns in Banat and started negotiations with Prince of Transylvania.
 One of the leaders of the uprising was Serbian Orthodox Bishop Theodore.

 During the Austro-Turkish War (1683–1699), Serbian patriarch Arsenije III sided with Austrians and appointed Spiridon Štibica as the new Bishop of Vršac in 1694.
 Austrian troops took over parts of Banat, and the Eparchy of Vršac was officially recognized as a diocese of the Serbian Orthodox Church by charter of emperor Leopold I in 1695.
 Under the Treaty of Karlowitz (1699) the Banat remained under Turkish administration.

 At the beginning of the Austro-Turkish War (1716–1718), when Prince Eugene of Savoy took the Banat region from the Turks, Serbian Bishop of Vršac was Mojsije Stanojević.
 He sided with the Austrians and secured official confirmation.
-After the Treaty of Passarowitz (1718), the region became an Austrian province and was renamed as the Banat of Temeswar.
+After the Treaty of Passarowitz (1718), the region became a Habsburg province and was renamed as the Banat of Temeswar.